RobertDWhite/WhiteMatterTech/content/posts/politics-dashboard/index.md

 ![Remember: a few hours of trial and error can save you 30 minutes of reading the docs](trial-and-error.jpg)

-**4. Vite environment variables are baked at build time.** The Nitter iframe URL is a frontend concern (the browser, not the API, makes that request) and must therefore be reachable from end users (the API can use a separate internal URL for its own RSS scraping).
-My first attempt put it in the runtime configmap. `VITE_*` variables are inlined into the JavaScript bundle at build time, not read at runtime.
-Workaround: build-arg on the UI Dockerfile, with the OSS workflow building images without it (so the published OSS image renders blank iframes unless rebuilt).
-Planned change for V2.1: move the iframe URL into the runtime `/config` payload so the published image works straight from GHCR for any user with a Nitter instance.
+**4. Vite environment variables are baked at build time.** The Nitter iframe URL is a front-end concern—the browser, rather than the API, makes that request—and must therefore be reachable by end users.
+The API can use a separate internal URL for RSS retrieval.
+My first attempt placed the iframe URL in the runtime ConfigMap; `VITE_*` variables are inlined into the JavaScript bundle at build time rather than read at runtime.
+The interim arrangement is a build argument on the UI Dockerfile, with the OSS workflow building images without it; published OSS images consequently render blank iframes unless they are rebuilt.
+The planned V2.1 change moves the iframe URL into the runtime `/config` payload, allowing the published GHCR image to operate with any user-supplied Nitter instance.

-**5. The first OSS UI image broke the production deployment.** `politics-ui:2.0.0` shipped with `proxy_pass http://api:8000` hardcoded — correct for `docker compose up` (service name `api`) but wrong for my Kubernetes deploy (service name `politics-api`).
-The cluster sat on "Loading…" until V2.0.3 went out an hour later, after fixing issues #2 and #3 in the process.
-Lesson: end-to-end test the Kubernetes path before tagging an OSS release.
-V2.0.4 onward will go through a full test-cluster pass before tagging.
+**5. The first OSS UI image broke the production deployment.** `politics-ui:2.0.0` shipped with `proxy_pass http://api:8000` hard-coded—correct for `docker compose up`, where the service is named `api`, but incorrect for my Kubernetes deployment, where it is named `politics-api`.
+The cluster remained on "Loading…" until V2.0.3 was released an hour later, after issues #2 and #3 were corrected.
+The lesson is operational rather than novel: test the Kubernetes path end to end before tagging an OSS release.
+Releases from V2.0.4 onward are intended to receive a full test-cluster pass before tagging.

 ## Out of scope

 Four explicit non-goals.

-**No persistent database.** Search across historical articles, trend charts over months, audit of what was on the page at a given moment — different application.
-Adding Postgres would change the operational character significantly.
-The use case (a daily front page kept current) does not justify it.
+**No persistent database.** Historical search, multi-month trend charts, and an audit of the page at a given moment constitute a different application.
+Adding PostgreSQL would change the operational character materially; the intended use case, a current daily front page, does not justify that additional state.

 **No social-media ingestion beyond Nitter.** Mastodon, Bluesky, Threads each have their own auth, rate-limit, and content-shape conversations.
 Possible future providers.